-The current improvement trend can now be seen as part of a larger pattern.
+Until market turmoil began to impact asset market values in 2008, an improvement trend can be seen as part of a larger pattern between 2003 and 2007.
 In support of pension financial health, the University has the following strategies:

-- The pension contribution strategy, approved by the Business Board in January 2004, requires 100% current service contributions by members and the University, and an additional \$27.2 million special payment by the University in support of pensions.
-This strategy was put in place to eliminate the pension deficit and to provide a reserving mechanism to protect against future poor investment markets. - The pension master trust investment policy that governs the RPP and RPP(OISE) investments, approved by the Business Board in April 2003 and confirmed annually, that establishes a 10% standard deviation risk tolerance and a 4.0% real investment return target over 10 year periods.
+• The pension contribution strategy, approved by the Business Board in January 2004, requires 100% current service contributions by members and the University, and an additional \$27.2 million special payment by the University in support of pensions.
+This strategy was put in place to eliminate the pension deficit and to provide a reserving mechanism to protect against future poor investment markets.

-The investment policy for university funds, that governs the long-term capital appreciation pool (LTCAP), including SRA investments, approved by the Business Board in April 2003, that establishes a 10% standard deviation risk tolerance and a 4.0% real investment return target over 10 year periods.
+- The pension master trust investment policy that governs the RPP and RPP(OISE) investments, originally approved by the Business Board in April 2003 and confirmed annually, that establishes a risk objective that is an annual standard deviation of 10.0% or less in nominal terms, and a return objective of at least 4.0% real, inflation-adjusted return, over 10 year periods. - The investment policy for university funds, that governs the long-term capital appreciation pool (LTCAP), including SRA investments, approved by the Business Board in April 2003, that establishes a 10% standard deviation risk tolerance and a 4.0% real investment return target over 10 year periods.